zio/zio-prelude/docs/functionaldatatypes/these.md

 Another example of using the `These` data type is in implementing a variant of the `zipAll` operator on collections.

-When we zip two collections, if the two collections have different sizes the default `zipWith` operator will just drop the "extra" elements from the ledger collection.
+When we zip two collections, if the two collections have different sizes the default `zipWith` operator will just drop the "extra" elements from the larger collection.

 ```scala mdoc
 import zio.Chunk